sandialabs/Spitfire/readme.md

 This requires us to make a build directory, say `griffon_build`, and configure, compile, and install Griffon.
 Fortunately CMake handles most of this for us.

+If you're using Conda and created a new environment for Spitfire, be sure to have it activated at this point.

-1. Make a build directory (it can be anywhere, and you'll need to know the path again soon):
+1. Make a build directory and navigate to it:
 ```
 mkdir griffon_build
 cd griffon_build
 ```

-2. Now we run CMake from the build directory and point it to the `spitfire/griffon` directory (relative to the `Spitfire` directory we made when cloning the repo).
+2. Next, run CMake from the build directory and point it to the `spitfire/griffon` directory (relative to the `Spitfire` directory we made when cloning the repo).
 ```
 cmake ../spitfire/griffon
 ```

-3.Now simply run the following command to compile and install Griffon.
+3. Next, run the following command to compile and install Griffon.
 ```
 make -j4 install
 ```

-Now navigate back to the root directory (in our case simply up one directory).
+4. Now navigate back to the root directory (in our case simply up one directory).
 ```
 cd ..
 ```

-Now run the following commands to 'Cythonize' the Griffon C++ code and install Spitfire for use in Python.
+5. Run the following commands to 'Cythonize' the Griffon C++ code and install Spitfire for use in Python.
 ```
 python3 setup.py build_ext --inplace --griffon-build-dir=griffon_build
 python3 setup.py install --griffon-build-dir=griffon_build